 Your net rental income is subject to the tax unless you qualify for the real estate professional exemption discussed below.
 Your net rental income consists of your gross (total) rents minus all deductible expenses you incur in operating your rental property.
 Your deductible expenses for these purposes will generally be the same as shown on your Schedule E.

-For example, if you earn $200,000 in gross rents during 2013 and have $100,000 in expenses, you’ll end up with $100,000 in net rental income that must be included in your adjusted gross income.
+For example, if you earn $200,000 in gross rents in one year and have $100,000 in expenses, you'll end up with $100,000 in net rental income that must be included in your adjusted gross income for that year.
 If you have a net loss from your rental activities, you can use it to reduce your AGI subject to the passive loss rules.
 This makes the rental property deductions available to landlords more valuable than ever.

 Landlords who qualify for the real estate professional exemption are specifically exempted from the new Medicare tax.
 (IRC §1141(c).)
 This includes full-time landlords, and many part-time landlords who engage in other real estate businesses such as real estate brokerage or development.
 This makes the real estate professional exemption more valuable than it has ever been.